garth-c/regression/README.md

                          nboot = 1000) #number of bootstrap reps for the c.i.
 ```

 The results are shown below.
 Since the effect size is small in magnitude, any adjustements or removals for this specific correlation combination is not warranted and I will leave this data alone.
+The confidence interval for the effect size is between 4% and 9% with 95% confidence.
+So there definitely is an effect with this combination but it is really small.

 <img width="382" alt="image" src="https://github.com/garth-c/regression/assets/138831938/df4fb51b-dac7-4820-8de8-6194ed7759b9">